aleloi/aleloi.github.io/master_project_proposal.md

 which is a small modification of LSTM to handle tree-structured data [[TreeLSTM]](#treelstm).
 Abstract syntax trees of lemmas and goals are extracted from Coq and encoded to fixed length vectors by the Tree LSTM component.
-The other major part is a subcomponent that outputs syntax trees from a specified grammar.
+The other major part is a sub-component that outputs syntax trees from a specified grammar.
 This is done by constructing an AST by a linear sequence of steps, where each step is the expansion of a non-terminal according to production rules of the grammar.
-When expanding a nonterminal, the component outputs a vector softmax probabilities, one for each expansion rule of that nonterminal [[YinNeubig17]](yinneubig17).
+When expanding a non-terminal, the component outputs a vector soft-max probabilities, one for each expansion rule of that non-terminal [[YinNeubig17]](yinneubig17).

 Using a grammar-based tactic generation module allows the CoqGym to